jnozzi/cocoadev.com/markdown/BzipValueTransformer.md

 ----

-To give an idea of how it's used, my test project is just a Cocoa Document-based Application with an [[NSTextView bound (�la General/CocoaBindings) to an General/NSData in General/MyDocument.
+To give an idea of how it's used, my test project is just a Cocoa Document-based Application with an [[NSTextView bound (�la CocoaBindings) to an NSData in MyDocument.
 Selecting Bzip2ValueTransformer in the Bindings palette in Interface Builder handles all of the heavy lifting.

-// General/MyDocument.h
+// MyDocument.h
-@interface General/MyDocument : General/NSDocument
+@interface MyDocument : NSDocument
 {
-	General/NSData * text;
+	NSData * text;
 }

 @end

-// General/MyDocument.m
+// MyDocument.m
-#import "General/MyDocument.h"
+#import "MyDocument.h"
 #import "Bzip2ValueTransformer.h"

-@implementation General/MyDocument
+@implementation MyDocument

 + (void) initialize
 {
-	General/[NSValueTransformer setValueTransformer:General/Bzip2ValueTransformer new] autorelease] forName:@"Bzip2ValueTransformer"];
+	[NSValueTransformer setValueTransformer:Bzip2ValueTransformer new] autorelease] forName:@"Bzip2ValueTransformer"];
 }

 - (void) dealloc